 We live in challenging times.
-So in this coming year, instead of simply turning to personal wellness resolutions and intentions, why not elevate wellness to the next level by also encouraging and inspiring others around you to live the best year of their lives.
+So instead of simply turning to personal wellness resolutions and intentions, why not elevate wellness to the next level by also encouraging and inspiring others around you to live their best lives.
 How?
 By using the following essential tools for your mind, body and spirit.

 You have the power to decide what to allow in your mind.
 This is your firewall.
 When I was learning to meditate, I was taught a Buddhist practice called “Strong Back, Soft Front,” in which you decide what to allow your mind to experience.
 Your front is soft when you are empathetic, loving and kind; your back is strong and courageous when you are discerning about what to allow in your environment.
 If you let in too much negative, your front weakens and can become negative.
 Use your firewall to keep a high watch, and integrate what encourages you, instead of what makes you less hopeful.

 Social Distancing Survival Guide